tarwn/lessthandot-hugo/blogs/content/posts/2012-09-20-continuous-delivery-to-the-cloud.md

 You can see the site here: http://elismvcmusicstore.azurewebsites.net

 _Note: It will probably load slowly.
-It&#8217;s on a shared node and seems to go to sleep since it gets visited so infrequently.
-If I felt like paying for it, it&#8217;s just a toggle button away from running as a reserved instance (and another to scale it up to multiple instances)_
+It's on a shared node and seems to go to sleep since it gets visited so infrequently.
+If I felt like paying for it, it's just a toggle button away from running as a reserved instance (and another to scale it up to multiple instances)_

 ## That was the easy button version